-At December 31, 2018 and 2017, the Company held various forward foreign currency exchange contracts designated as hedges in respect of forward sales for U.S. dollars, euros and Australian dollars for the receipt of GBP sterling or euros.
-The Company also held forward foreign currency exchange contracts designated as hedges in respect of forward purchases for U.S. dollars by the sale of GBP sterling.
+At December 31, 2019 and 2018, the Company held various forward foreign currency exchange contracts designated as hedges in respect of forward sales for U.S. dollars, euros and Japanese yen for the receipt of GBP sterling or euros.
+The Company also held forward foreign currency exchange contracts designated as hedges in respect of forward purchases for U.S. dollars, euros and Canadian dollars by the sale of GBP sterling.
 The contract totals in GBP sterling and euros, range of maturity dates and range of exchange rates are disclosed below, with the value denominated in GBP sterling given that is the currency the majority of the contracts are held in.

-10. Derivatives and Financial Instruments (continued)
+11. Derivatives and Financial Instruments (continued)

-Fair value of financial instruments (continued)
+Derivative financial instruments (continued)